- Banner blindness doesn’t just affect paid ads – it affects the SERPs as well.

 Banner blindness has been a popular digital marketing topic for years.
 In fact, it affects all aspects of digital advertising, including display ads and even social media.
 But did you know that ad blindness also impacts the Search Engine Results Pages (SERPs)?

-We looked at user behavior data to see how people interact with both banner ads and search results, and we were surprised by what we found.
+We looked at user behavior data and banner blindness statistics to see how people interact with both banner ads and search results.
+The results were more alarming that we expected.

 What is banner blindness?